I beg to move, That the Bill be now read a Second time.

 Let me deal with some other aspects of questions that have been asked.
 I think I have addressed the questions asked by the hon.
 Member for East Kilbride, Strathaven and Lesmahagow (Dr Cameron), and I welcome the fact that the legislative consent motion will go through to make sure that the amendment is passed and the legislation has a smooth passage.
 I have already addressed the question about animal sentencing and when that can be undertaken.

 I am very conscious of the strong support given today by hon.
 Members, including the hon.
 Member for Poplar and Limehouse (Jim Fitzpatrick), my hon.
 Friend the Member for Copeland (Trudy Harrison), the hon.
 Member for Blaydon (Liz Twist), my hon.
 Friends the Members for North Dorset (Simon Hoare), for Romford (Andrew Rosindell), for Tiverton and Honiton and for Taunton Deane (Rebecca Pow), the hon.
 Members for Ipswich (Sandy Martin) and for Plymouth, Sutton and Devonport, and my hon.
 Friend the Member for Camborne and Redruth (George Eustice).
-A variety of people have decided to attend this debate and support this legislation.
+A variety of people have decided to attend this debate and support this Bill.
 I hope that that support will continue in Committee.
 It is an honour to have closed this debate.
 We care passionately about this and I am sure the same spirit will continue as the Bill makes its passage through the House.

 Question put and agreed to.